Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 Yes, the analysis of Budva's property market is included in our pack

-In this article, we break down current housing prices in Budva, recent trends, and what to expect over the next decade.
+In this article, we walk you through the current housing prices in Budva and what is shaping the property market right now.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Budva.